industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 ## What Java Version is currently supported?

+The Trusted Connector uses **OpenJDK 11** for both build and runtime.

-The Trusted Connector used to be built using OpenJDK 8 and Oracle's JDK 8.
+The Trusted Connector used to be built using OpenJDK 8 or Oracle's JDK 8 before version 2.0.0, but this is not officially supported anymore.

-The Trusted Connector uses OpenJDK 11.
+You may change the Gradle build files for JDK 8 support at your own risk, don't expect support.